gagan3012/T5-Summarization/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── eval.dvc           <- The end of the data pipeline - evaluates the trained model on the test dataset.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │